-This version welds three of the most welcomed English translations of Tao Te Ching - all three of them are from before the latest archeological findings of 1973 and 1993.
-If you are interested in translations that incorporate them, maybe the one by Moss Roberts might suit you.
-Now, since the latest archeological findings accords well enough with the received texts that Wing-tsit Chan, Arthur Waley and Lin Yutang translated, a welded version of their translations is not out of place.
+Since the latest archeological findings accords well enough with the received texts that Wing-tsit Chan, Arthur Waley and Lin Yutang translated, a welded version of their translations is not out of place.
 On the next page are tenets from it.

 Chan, Wing-Tsit.
 A Source Book in Chinese Philosophy.
 New Jersey: Princeton University Press, 1963.

 Waley, Arthur, tr.
 The Way and Its Power.
 A Study of the Tao the Ching and Its Place in Chinese Thought.
 New York: Evergreen/Grove, 1958.